HazelFlames/nameko-devex/SOLUTIONS.md

 ## _conda_/_mamba_ environment

-- Fixed the version of _importlib-metadata_ to 4.13.0 because from v5.0.0 onwards the compatibility with Python 3.7 has been broken.
+- Upgraded and locked the version of _importlib-metadata_ to 4.13.0 because from v5.0.0 onwards the compatibility with Python 3.7 has been broken.
-- Fixed the version of _alembic_ to 1.9.3 because of class importing issues with the old one.
+- Upgraded and locked the version of _alembic_ to 1.9.3 because of class importing issues between Python 3.7.12 and the old version.

 ---